Blog

 2) One ‘Champion’ being on the SLT and another not so, straddled the management line and avoided the changes being ‘top down’.
 As Peter Senge says, “People don’t resist change.
 They resist being changed.”

-To unite staff around our vision to provide a rich language experience to our children, we began by recording videos of lessons and oracy-based activities.
+To unite staff around our vision to provide a rich language experience to our children, we began by recording videos of lessons and oral communication-based activities.
 In the first instance, this involved the ‘Oracy Champions’ sharing videos of classroom practice.
 These videos were not presented as perfect examples, but an opportunity to unite around the progress being made by the children who were piloting the techniques.
 Following this, teachers were given the task of creating their own video snapshot to share with colleagues at a later staff meeting, encouraging further collaboration and dialogue.

-The next step to unite our team around our oracy goal was to use ‘Oracy Triads’, groups of three teachers, who would adopt a coaching approach by observing each other’s practice before providing feedback within their group as well as at a staff meeting.
+The next step to unite our team around our oral communication goal was to use ‘Oracy Triads’, groups of three teachers, who would adopt a coaching approach by observing each other’s practice before providing feedback within their group as well as at a staff meeting.
 Triads can engage staff by offering a low-stakes environment to observe and be observed.
 This is supported in literature, making a case for triad teams to improve teacher discourse and learning (Hopkins, Munro, & Craig, 2011).

 Our approach towards implementing oracy provided structured processes for us to reflect on at individual and whole-school levels.